AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

    .. py:method:: Config.parseColorSpaceFromString(self: PyOpenColorIO.Config, str: str) -> str
       :module: PyOpenColorIO

       Given the specified string, get the longest, right-most, colorspace substring that appears.
+This is now deprecated, please use getColorSpaceFromFilepath.

       - If strict parsing is enabled, and no color space is found, return an empty string.
       - If strict parsing is disabled, return ROLE_DEFAULT (if defined).